Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 Subway's Response: 'Footlong Is Not a Measurement.
 It's a Trademark.'

-Subway releases a statement explaining that 'SUBWAY FOOTLONG' is a registered trademark and 'is not intended to be a measurement of length.'
-This is — and I say this with genuine admiration for the audacity — one of the most remarkable corporate statements in fast food history.
+Subway puts out a statement saying 'SUBWAY FOOTLONG' is a registered trademark and 'is not intended to be a measurement of length.'
+I need you to sit with that for a second.
 The word 'footlong' contains the word 'foot.'
 A foot is a unit of measurement.
-It equals 12 inches.
-Subway is arguing that when they say 'footlong,' they don't mean 'a foot long.'
-The internet does not accept this explanation.
+Twelve inches.
+Subway is arguing, with a straight face, that 'footlong' doesn't mean 'a foot long.'
+Incredible.
+The internet does not accept this.
+Obviously.

 February 2013The Lawsuit